-SAC Chair Yeidy Rivero then opened up the floor to questions, and the audience asked Morgan and Christian to speak on whether or not media representation is improving, how to create discipline around creativity, and what college students can do to re-center marginal voices in mainstream media.
+FTVM Chair Yeidy Rivero then opened up the floor to questions, and the audience asked Morgan and Christian to speak on whether or not media representation is improving, how to create discipline around creativity, and what college students can do to re-center marginal voices in mainstream media.
 Morgan described how being a meticulous historian and gaining experience in the writer's room has allowed her more opportunities to build complex representations and more control over visibility, while Christian emphasized the importance of distributing resources to artists around you, rather than waiting from them to "prove" themselves according to Hollywood's rules.
 Together, these two talented writers and practitioners reminded the standing room only crowd that investment in your personal craft and the talented artists and storytellers that surround you will undoubtedly shift the media landscape in exciting and long overdue ways.

 Photo credit for all Critical Conversations photos,